pilardib/pilardib.github.io/_talks/2021-10-10-presentation-2.md

 location: "Online"
 ---

-Recorded video presentation at the 16th Conference on Sustainable Development of Energy, Water and Environment Systems – SDEWES".
+Pre-recorded video presentation at the 16th Conference on Sustainable Development of Energy, Water and Environment Systems – SDEWES".
 I also voluteered as an online session chair.